Arctic tern

-Arctic terns are long-lived birds, with many reaching fifteen to thirty years of age.
+Arctic terns are long-lived birds, with many reaching fifteen to thirty years of age, with a record of 31 years.
 They eat mainly fish and small marine invertebrates.
 The species is abundant, with an estimated two million individuals.
 While the trend in the number of individuals in the species as a whole is not known, exploitation in the past has reduced this bird's numbers in the southern reaches of its ranges.

 Etymology

 The genus name Sterna is derived from Old English "stearn", "tern".
 The specific paradisaea is from Late Latin paradisus, "paradise".

 The Scots names pictarnie, tarrock and their many variants are also believed to be onomatopoeic, derived from the distinctive call.
 Due to the difficulty in distinguishing the two species, all the informal common names are shared with the common tern.